I sent a letter to my love….and on the way I dropped it…..

 More tools for talking about pay

-In our recent webinar we addressed the challenges of compensation communication and how to deploy an effective communication program, how to prepare line managers and employees for open conversations around pay including those tricky conversations no one wants to have.
-To find out more see the webinar on replay here.
+In our recent webinar we addressed the challenges of compensation communication, pay conversations, and how to deploy an effective communication program, how to prepare line managers and employees for open conversations including those tough pay conversations no one wants to have.
+To find out more, watch the on-demand webinar here.